 Getting AI to Show Its Work

-Chain-of-Thought prompting sounds academic, but it's really just getting AI to explain its thinking before coding.
+Chain-of-thought prompting sounds academic, but it's really just getting AI to explain its thinking before coding.
 When you're pair programming, you talk through approaches before implementing.
 Same principle.

 Research demonstrates that structured prompting improves function-level code generation when models walk through their reasoning process first.
 In practice, this means asking "how would you approach this?" before "write the code."